Paying For Your Education

 Bentley Graduate Need Grant

-Awarded to full-time students (defined as those earning at least nine credits per semester), the Bentley Graduate Need Grant is designed to supplement federal loans and does not need to be repaid.
-Students in the Master’s Candidate Programs are required to file a CSS Profile Form with their parents’ information to be considered for needs-based financial assistance.
+Available only to full-time students (defined as those earning at least nine credits per semester), who meet filling deadlines and demonstrate sufficient need, the Bentley Graduate Need Grant is designed to supplement federal loans and does not need to be repaid.
+Students in the Master’s Candidate Programs are required to file a CSS Profile Form with their parents’ information to be considered for need-based financial assistance.
 Additional information is available here.

 Federal Stafford Loan